OpenTree-Education/rhizone-lms/README.md

 This monorepo contains the applications and services that constitute the Rhizone Learning Management System.

+This is a test change to the README.

 ## Getting started

 ### A. Clone the repository to your development machine